yanirbuznah/Flight-Inspection-App/README.md

 # Flight-Inspection-App
 A WPF application that co-responds to the flight simulator app.
-This app shows the user the real-time flight information. *This app was written in .NET 5.0*
+This app shows the user the real-time flight information and inspects the different parameters of the flight :shipit:.</br> *This app was written in .NET 5.0*
 ## Getting Started
 These instructions will get the flight simulator up and running along with the flight inspection application.
 ### Prerequisties